Regis College Post Traditional Programs

 Minor Requirements (Optional)

 A minor field of study consists of minimum of 12 upper division (400-level) semester hours from an area of study outside the major discipline.
 At least six of these semester hours must be completed through Regis University courses.
-Minors are available for every approved major offered through the School for Professional Advancement, the Anderson College of Business and Computing, Regis College, and a Health Care Administration minor is available through Rueckert-Hartman College of Health Care Professions.
+Minors are available for every approved major offered through the Regis College, Anderson College of Business and Computing, and a Health Care Administration minor is available through Rueckert-Hartman College of Health Care Professions.

 General Electives